AmiteK23/AmiteK23/README.md

 <br/>

-Hi, I'm Amit :) I build modern developer tools, AI-assisted workflows, and clean, scalable architecture.
+Hi, I'm Amit :) I build developer tools and AI-assisted workflows focused on clarity, scale, and real-world DX.
 Creator of **LogicStamp**, an ecosystem for analyzing React/TypeScript codebases and generating structured, AI-ready context for LLMs.

 ---